My Ex-Boyfriend Loves Boys' Love!: Manga

-Written and illustrated by Mugiimo, My Ex-Boyfriend Loves Boys' Love was initially serialized on the author's Pixiv account from June 1, 2017 to January 22, 2022.
-It was later acquired by Square Enix who serialized it on the Pixiv Comic website under their Gangan Pixiv brand from January 20, 2018 to January 22, 2022.
-Its chapters were compiled into seven wideban volumes from January 22, 2018 to April 21, 2022.
+Written and illustrated by Mugimo, My Ex-Boyfriend Loves Boys' Love was initially serialized on the author's Pixiv account from June 1, 2017, to January 22, 2022.
+It was later acquired by Square Enix who serialized it on the Pixiv Comic website under their Gangan Pixiv brand from January 20, 2018, to January 22, 2022.
+Its chapters were compiled into seven wideban volumes from January 22, 2018, to April 21, 2022.

 The series is published in English on Square Enix's Manga Up!
 Global app.
+In February 2026, Square Enix Manga & Books announced that they had licensed the series for English publication, with the first volume set to release in September later in the year.